apple/SwiftUsd/SwiftUsd.docc/Essentials/GettingStarted.md

 **Solution**: In the Build Settings for your target, make sure that `Runpath Search Paths` is set to `@executable_path/Frameworks`. (`LD_RUNPATH_SEARCH_PATHS=@executable_path/Frameworks` for xcconfig files.)
 Note: This should only affect command line executable targets.

+- macOS apps with App Sandbox compiled in Release mode can't find Hydra Render Delegate plugins when launched from Xcode
+**Solution**: In the Run, Arguments, Environment Variables section of your Scheme, add `DYLD_FRAMEWORK_PATH=$CONFIGURATION_BUILD_DIR/$FRAMEWORKS_FOLDER_PATH` as a key-value pair